isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-supination-and-plantar-fasciitis/index.md

 Rockport Men's Charles is one of the best dress shoes for supination and plantar fasciitis.
 It has amazing features and technologies that help to ease foot discomforts caused by plantar fasciitis, supination, and other foot conditions.
 They are comfortable and lightweight.

 Rockport Charles Road is a stylish and highly versatile shoe.
-They are [ideal for all-day standing](https://pestpolicy.com/best-shoes-for-standing-all-day-with-bad-knees/) or walking.
+They are [ideal for all-day standing](https://pestpolicy.com/best-shoes-for-standing-all-day-with-bad-knees/)or walking.
 The upper features a genuine leather material thats easy to wash and maintain.

 These best work shoes for supination and plantar fasciitis features an EVA heel cup that protects the back of the foot and prevents accidental shoe removal.
 The heel cup also provides additional cushioning, support, and secure fit.